JanssenProject/jans/docs/janssen-server/auth-server/tokens/oauth-refresh-tokens.md

 By default AS always creates new Refresh Token on refresh call to Token Endpoint.
 This property allows to avoid (skip) new Refresh Token creation.

 `refreshTokenExtendLifetimeOnRotation`
 : *Default: False* - Boolean value specifying whether to extend refresh tokens on rotation.
 By default lifetime is not extended, expiration date is set to date of previous Refresh Token.
-With this property it's possible to have all further Refresh Token have fixed (extended in relation to previuos Refresh Token) lifetime.
+With this property it's possible to have all further Refresh Token have fixed (extended in relation to previous Refresh Token) lifetime.

 `checkUserPresenceOnRefreshToken`
 : *Default: False* - Check whether user exists and is active before creating RefreshToken.
 Set it to true if check is needed(Default value is false - don't check.